 Net position represents the difference between assets and deferred outflows of resources, and liabilities and deferred inflows of resources.
 Net position related to net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction, or improvement of those assets.
+The District has related debt outstanding as of June 30, 2024.
 Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors, or laws or regulations of other governments.
 The District first applies restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available.
-The government-wide financial statements report \$45,822,143 of restricted net position, and the fiduciary funds financial statements report \$8,939,340 of restricted net position.
+The government-wide financial statements report \$40,052,657 of restricted net position, and the fiduciary fund financial statements report \$9,959,743 of restricted net position.